ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Weighted Fair Queueing (see Section 3.6 in {{?RFC8260}})

-This property specifies which scheduler should be used among Connections within a Connection Group, see {{groups}}.
+This property specifies which scheduler is used among Connections within a Connection Group, see {{groups}}.
 A set of schedulers is described in {{?RFC8260}}.